 Can I call you for more information?

 Please do not call with questions.
 This is a sideline to my cabinet shop and the time during the day is very precious as my overhead is enormous.
-Calling is reserved for those few customers that don’t like to use PayPal or Dwalla and want to call in a credit card number.
+Calling is reserved for those few customers that don’t like to use PayPal and want to call in a credit card number.
 If you have questions or need help please send us an email with pictures if needed to help us solve any problems that might arise.

 Can bantams use the feeder?

 It depends if there are other full size birds in the flock.
 Customers report that their bantams, geese, and ducks will eat from the side if they can’t operate the treadle.
 This is a poultry feeder for all species and varieties if you add the Duck Step or Turkey Step.
 This feeder will stop the rats and mice from eating chicken feed if it is installed and adjusted correctly.

 The rat proof chicken feeder is truly rat proof only because of two things: the weight difference between a grown bird and the difference in reach between a grown bird and a rat.
 So the treadle must be set far back and there must be a two to three pound force used to open the feeder door.
 Some tweaking is possible to allow smaller birds to use the feeder but when you do that you are also making the vermin proof feeder less effective.
 You can gently stretch the spring a bit using two pairs ofpliers to lessen the force that holds the door shut but be careful, you can’t un-stretch a spring so do a little and test it, then do some more.

 You can order a half weight in place of the full size weight if you email us in advance AND put that information in the instruction text box when you fill out the PayPal form.
 A counterweight will cost around $10.00 to ship, almost as much as the feeder, so be sure and let us know in advance and on the payment form.